speleolinux/uisic/README.md

 I'll put more details here shortly.

 Basically the CI will trigger when the file VERSION is updated.
-It will run the script `make_html.sh` which will build the a HTML format glossary from Malcolm Field's Markdown format.
+It will run the script `make_html.sh` which will build the a HTML format glossary from the Markdown format.

 This HTML page will then be published from the  `gh-pages` branch to the Github pages site here: <https://speleolinux.github.io/uisic/>.